sdiehl/wiwinwlh/tutorial.md

   (Lam "x" (Lam "y" (Var "x")))
 ```

-A full example of pretty printing the lambda calculus is shown below:
+A full example of pretty printing the lambda calculus is shown below.
+This uses

-TODO, use prettyprinter instead
+a custom `Pretty` class to pass an integral value which indicates the depth of
+the lambda expression.
+Alternatively the builtin `Pretty` class could be used
+for simpler datatypes.

 ~~~~ {.haskell include="src/30-languages/pretty.hs"}
 ~~~~